SSpzcee/Asunder-PHB/phb/md/Ninjutsu.md

 Chakra: 40
 Upkeep: 8
-Damage: 300
+Damage: 500
 Range: 60
 Speed: 50
 Seal Speed: 25

-Tags: Energy, Projectile, Environmental
+Tags: Utility, Creation

 Effects:
 The mine must be placed within melee range.
 The technique's actual range can, if you wish, be set lower than 60\.
 Whenever someone other than you enters this range, they immediately become the target of a Sneak Attack from this jutsu using your ranks in Stalker; the ball of lightning soars towards them without warning.

 This can be left sitting in the opponent (as an effective deterrent), or submerged into any available surface (the floor, the walls).
 If you are within the maximum range (even if you reduced the attack range), you can prevent the ball from activating by concentrating on it (though you'd typically need line of sight to know if this is necessary).
 If this is hidden inside some object, it cannot be detected without the use of a chakra-detecting doujutsu (such as Byakugan).